ecow/liroma/README.md

 - Bob Kats - [Mastering Audio: The Art and the Science](https://www.amazon.it/Mastering-Audio-Science-Bob-Katz/dp/0240818962).
 - David Monacchi - [FRAGMENTS OF EXTINCTION](https://www.fragmentsofextinction.org/)
 - Alaa Algargoosh and John Granzow [How can a room shape your voice?](https://acoustics.org/2aaa-developing-a-new-method-for-analyzing-room-acoustics-based-on-auralization-how-can-a-room-shape-your-voice/)

+I would like to thank Danilo, Giorgio, Sergio, and all the members of the 'Audiofili gaudenti' group for their valuable advice.